kishorerajuelon/learning-ML/README.md

 # learning-ML

-Will use to store codes done in jupyter notebook
+Will use to store codes done in google colab